 What’s noteworthy is that a quote from the book has been picked up recently all over social media, based on its description of a future America that is eerily similar to its current state.
-While Sagan generally projected optimism, the quote talks about a possible dystopian society, with much division, confusion, mistrust of authority, a growing gap between the haves and have nots under an increasingly authoritarian leadership.
-Of course, you might quibble with some parts of this based on your politicial leanings, but there are even shades here of Trump’s own dystopian Inauguration address.
+While Sagan generally projected optimism, the quote describes a possible dystopian society, with much division, confusion, mistrust of authority, and a growing gap between the haves and have nots under an increasingly authoritarian leadership.

 Here’s what the inimitable Carl Sagan wrote:

 “Science is more than a body of knowledge; it is a way of thinking.
 I have a foreboding of an America in my children’s or grandchildren’s time—when the United States is a service and information economy; when nearly all the key manufacturing industries have slipped away to other countries; when awesome technological powers are in the hands of a very few, and no one representing the public interest can even grasp the issues; when the people have lost the ability to set their own agendas or knowledgeably question those in authority; when, clutching our crystals and nervously consulting our horoscopes, our critical faculties in decline, unable to distinguish between what feels good and what’s true, we slide, almost without noticing, back into superstition and darkness.”